trew-boisvert/Knitting_Calculator/README.md

 * [About the Developer](#developer)

 ## <a name="summary"></a>Summary
 **Knittr** is a calculator for knitters that performs project calculations for them.
 It takes in input about a user's stitch pattern choice, swatch measurements, and desired finished size for a blanket, scarf, or shawl, and then calculates and generates a custom knitting pattern for the user to follow.

+See the <a href="https://www.youtube.com/watch?v=mqXHf9OXQss">Demo Reel.</a>

 ## <a name="tech-stack"></a>Tech Stack
 __Front End:__ HTML5, Jinja2, CSS, JavaScript, AJAX, jQuery, Bootstrap<br/>